Channel Noise Effects on Neural Synchronization: Synchronization

-From the definition of $\theta$, only the random term $\frac{t-t_{m}}{t_{m+1}-t_{m}}$ has any bearing on the order parameter.
-Therefore to understand the distribution of $\theta$, we only need to understand the distribution of $\frac{t-t_{m}}{t_{m+1}-t_{m}}$.
-Since we observe some steady state of synchronization in the simulations after time passes, consider a time $t$ where $t$ is large enough so that at least one spike has occurred before time $t$.
+From the definition of $\theta$, only the random term $(t-t_{m})/(t_{m+1}-t_{m})$ has any bearing on the order parameter (cf. Eq.~(\ref{RRR})).
+Therefore, to understand the distribution of $\theta$, we only need to understand the distribution of $(t-t_{m})/(t_{m+1}-t_{m})$.
+Since we observe a steady state of synchronization in the simulations after time passes, consider a time $t$ where $t$ is large enough so that at least one spike has occurred before time $t$.
 Let $X$ be a random variable describing the length of time between our time $t$ and the time of the most recent spike before time $t$.
 Moreover, let $Y$ be the length of time between time $t$ and the next spike after time $t$.
-Notice that the ratio $\frac{X}{X+Y}$ corresponds directly with the $\frac{t-t_{m}}{t_{m+1}-t_{m}}$ term in the definition of $\theta$.
+Notice that the ratio $X/(X+Y)$ corresponds directly to the $(t-t_{m})/(t_{m+1}-t_{m})$ term in the definition of $\theta$ in Eq.~(\ref{RRR}).
 We need to add one constraint to $X$.
-Because $X$ is the length of time between $t$ and the previous spike, the maximum value $X$ can take is $t$ (otherwise a spike had to occur before time $0$, which can not happen).
-Therefore, $\frac{t-t_{m}}{t_{m+1}-t_{m}}$ can be modeled by $\frac{\min \left\lbrace X,t\right\rbrace}{\min \left\lbrace X,t\right\rbrace + Y}$.
+Because $X$ is the length of time between $t$ and the previous spike, the maximum value $X$ can take is $t$ (otherwise the previous spike had to occur before time $0$, which is not relevant to our calculations).
+Therefore, $(t-t_{m})/(t_{m+1}-t_{m})$ can be modeled by $\min \left\lbrace X,t\right\rbrace/(\min \left\lbrace X,t\right\rbrace + Y)$.
 Since the spike times of the neurons are being treated as Poisson processes, the wait time between spikes is an exponential distribution with rate parameter $\lambda$.
 Therefore, we have that $Y$ has an exponential distribution with rate parameter $\lambda$, $X$ also has an exponential distribution with rate parameter $\lambda$, and $X$ and $Y$ are independent of each other.

-Let us employ a small trick to simplify matters.
 Exponential distributions have the scaling property, which means that if $X$ has an exponential distribution with rate $\lambda$, then $X$ has the same distribution as $\lambda^{-1}\xi$ where $\xi$ is an exponential random variable with rate $1$.
 Thus, $Y$ also follows the distribution $\lambda^{-1}\eta$ where $\eta$ is an exponential random variable with rate $1$.
 Putting everything together, we have: